adamayres/next-dynamic-css-issue/README.md

 ## Expected results

-TestComponent 1 and TestComponent 2 should retain their styles.
+TestComponent should retain their styles.

 ## Actaul results

-TestComponent 1 and TestComponent 2 do not retain their styles.
+TestComponent lose their styles.

 ## Notes